H4HWV2011/msjarvis-public-docs/thesis/04-hilbert-space-state.md

 - **P12 – Intelligence with a ZIP code** by binding memory collections and registries to West Virginia–specific layers and records, including GBIM‑derived geographies, `msjarvisgis` features, and a programme registry keyed by county and ZIP where populated, so that queries about help, risk, or opportunity are resolved through structures that explicitly encode where people live and which institutions serve them.
 - **P16 – Power accountable to place** by making long‑term memory, retrieval behaviour, and query‑to‑evidence links explicit and queryable, with logs and database joins that show which GBIM beliefs, GeoDB features, vector‑collection entries, and `local_resources` rows were used in answers about particular communities, instead of hiding those choices inside opaque model weights.

-As such, this chapter belongs to the **Computational Instrument** tier: it defines the production semantic memory substrate and retrieval layer—centred on collections such as `gbim_beliefs_v2`, `gbim_worldview_entities`, and `gis_wv_benefits` and on the `msjarvisgis`/GBIM/`local_resources` apparatus—that Quantarithmia's reasoning, GBIM's belief structures, the verified local‑resources band, the West Virginia benefits RAG flows, and MountainShares‑oriented governance analysis run on in the live system as of March 26, 2026.
+As such, this chapter belongs to the **Computational Instrument** tier: it defines the production semantic memory substrate and retrieval layer—centred on collections such as `gbim_beliefs_v2`, `gbim_worldview_entities`, and `gis_wv_benefits` and on the `msjarvisgis`/GBIM/`local_resources` apparatus—that Quantarithmia's reasoning, GBIM's belief structures, the verified local‑resources band, the West Virginia benefits RAG flows, and MountainShares‑oriented governance analysis run on in the live system as of **March 27, 2026**.

 ---